LABS-EU3/hackton-frontend/README.md

 [![Build Status](https://travis-ci.org/LABS-EU3/hackton-frontend.svg?branch=develop)](https://travis-ci.org/LABS-EU3/hackton-frontend)

-# Hackton
+Hackton

-This is a Lambda EU3 Labs project
+A comprehensive portal for hackathons where students can submit their work and judges can evaluate in one place.

 ## hackton-frontend

-A comprehensive portal for hackathons where students can submit their work and judges can evaluate in one place

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).